 2. Feel the trends

 Being ahead of the trends is the best possible way to do business, but you can’t create something revolutionary every season.
 You don’t need to.
 The existing trends may give you enough ideas to not only stay afloat but turn the tide and create your hyper trend or countertrend.
 Was there something interesting at the recent expo?
 Something that got way more attention than expected?
-Check it out and make something of similar style, but cooler, better, and sexier!
+Check it out and make something of a similar style, but cooler, better, and sexier!
 Everyone is hyping around the single top-notch thing?
 It will become dull, ordinary, and outdated too soon; think ahead and start preparing the opposite trend to lead it!

 The trendy currents may float everywhere: on Instagram, TikTok, Reddit or on the streets.
 Don’t limit yourself with your professional sphere of interests: combine the uncombinable, borrow ideas from whole new sources, and you’ll become the trendsetter of your industry.

 A simple and non-world-class example: COLLAR Company, a pet product manufacturer, created pet accessories with space design right before the Crew Dragon flight.
-The sales of space-themed collars and leashes skyrocketed just because of the clever use of the out-of-industry trends.
+The sales of space-themed collars and leashes skyrocketed just because of the clever use of out-of-industry trends.

 3. Try new markets